publishpress/publishpress-series/readme.txt

 Don't forget, if you have questions related to usage, I'm usually pretty good at responding to requests for help [here](http://unfoldingneurons.com/forums/forum/usage-help).

 Have fun - and get writing those series!!

+== ChangeSet ==
+2.0.1 - some fixes so that changing the `SERIES_URL` definition in orgSeries.php actually works (you can use this to pick how you want the series-archive permalinks to look - important for avoiding conflicts with existing category permalinks...)